Table of Contents

 Suicide and Firearms

 The USA has a lower suicide rate than Japan where firearms are just not available nor socially acceptable, and marginally higher than Australia and Ireland where gun control is absolute.
-Suicide itself is the issue that needs to tackled not the means of completion.
+Suicide itself is the issue that needs to be tackled not the means of completion.

 Suicide rates per 100,000 by country, year and sex